0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/user-tx-flow/sequencer-flow-egp.md

 3. Amongst the transactions that are computed with the $\texttt{EEGP}$, further gas savings can be achieved by:

     - Computing the new effective gas price (NEGP), using the current state and the EEGP.
-    - Calculating the gas consumption deviation percentage and compare it to a fixed deviation parameter. i.e., $\texttt{FinalDeviationParameter} = 10$.
+    - Calculating the gas consumption deviation percentage and comparing it to a fixed deviation parameter. i.e., $\texttt{FinalDeviationParameter} = 10$.
     - There's no further execution if the gas consumption deviation percentage is less than the fixed parameter, $\texttt{FinalDeviationParameter} = 10$.
     - Otherwise, check if $\texttt{GasPriceSigned} \leq \texttt{NEGP}$.
 If true, then execute transactions again using the $\texttt{GasPriceSigned}$.
 If false, continue to the next stage.